emilianvrd/Maneuvers/Fantasy maneuvers/Skill Feats.md

 ### Guide
 Survival\
 Constant\
 You know the wilderness so well that you can help your party travel through it with ease.
-When you are setting the path for your party through wilderness terrain, your party gains a +10-foot circumstance bonus to its Speed for the purpose of calculating the party's travel speed, your party's travel speed doesn't decrease in difficult terrain, and greater difficult terrain halves your party's travel speed instead of reducing it to a third.
+When you are setting the path for your party through wilderness terrain, your party gains a +4m circumstance bonus to its Speed for the purpose of calculating the party's travel speed, your party's travel speed doesn't decrease in difficult terrain, and greater difficult terrain halves your party's travel speed instead of reducing it to a third.
 This doesn't increase your party's Speed during an encounter or allow your party to ignore difficult terrain during an encounter.

 ### Group Coercion
 Intimidation\
 Constant\
-When you Coerce, you can compare your Intimidation check result to the Will DCs of two targets instead of one.
+When you Coerce, you can compare your Intimidation check result to the Will DCs of four targets instead of one.
 It’s possible to get a different degree of success for each target.
-The number of targets you can Coerce in a single action increases to four if you’re an expert, 10 if you’re a master, and 25 if you’re legendary.

 ### Group Impression
 Diplomacy\